DeSantis steps up pace of executions in Florida, chasing Trump

 “But there is a growing awareness that the death penalty is remarkably inefficient and terribly expensive,” Maher said.
 “What will you get when candidates say they’ll use the death penalty more often?
 Will communities be safer?
 I don’t think that will be true,” she added.

 John Kennedy is a reporter in the USA TODAY Network’s Florida Capital Bureau.
-He can be reached at jkennedy2@gannett.com, or on Twitter at @JKennedyReport.
-Reporter J.D.
-Gallop of Florida Today contributed to this report.
+He can be reached at jkennedy2@gannett.com, or on Twitter at @JKennedyReport

-This article originally appeared on Tallahassee Democrat: Florida executions: DeSantis' pace up in 2023, compared to first term
+This article originally appeared on USA TODAY NETWORK: Florida executions: DeSantis' pace up in 2023, compared to first term